DevanshKapoor/WatchWise-content-based-/README.md

 - Pandas

 ## Model_Used
 The neural network used in this content-based movie recommender system is an autoencoder.
-Let's delve into what an autoencoder is and how it is used in this context.

-Autoencoder Overview
-An autoencoder is a type of artificial neural network used to learn efficient representations of data, typically for the purpose of dimensionality reduction or feature learning.
-The network architecture consists of two main parts:

-Encoder: This part compresses the input data into a lower-dimensional representation, known as the latent space or embedding.
-Decoder: This part reconstructs the input data from the lower-dimensional representation.
-The goal of the autoencoder is to reconstruct the input as accurately as possible, thus forcing the network to learn the most important features of the data.